How to Use This Calculator

 The mechanics behind calculating battery round-trip efficiency

-The core formula for determining battery round-trip efficiency is:
+The core formulas for determining battery round-trip efficiency and associated losses are:

 efficiency = (energy output / energy input) × 100